Monday, 31 December 2018

 We are having a party this evening to celebrate our joint eleventy-first birthday (I am fifty-five and James is fifty-six!)
 As Tolkien fans will know, this is a tribute to Bilbo Baggins’ eleventy-first birthday party which takes place at the beginning of the Lord of the Rings trilogy.
 Our birthdays were many months ago, so it’s really just an excuse to have a party, with a nod to Tolkien whose books have always been part of our lives in various ways.
 My Mum and Dad read the books when they were first published in the 1950s and my Dad gave them to my Mum as part of his courtship.
 I read both the Hobbit and the Lord of the Rings at a young age, as did James.
 And by the time our own children were old enough to appreciate them, the hugely popular films were coming out, which they enjoyed watching with my Mum.
 Last year we visited Hobbiton in New Zealand which was great fun.

 So the invitations went out in Tolkienesque font, complete with maps of the Shire and quotes from the books.
 Ally and Cat gave us a sign from the gift shop in Hobbiton which says “No Admittance except on Party Business” which is now affixed to our front door.
-We have spent today decorating the house with lanterns (seemed hobbity) and preparing a Hobbit style party feast.
-David and Chanel are going to help me with the food, James is in charge of drinks, and Ally and Andrew are sorting out the fireworks.
+We have spent today decorating the house with paper lanterns (seemed hobbity) and preparing a Hobbit style party feast.
+Davie and Chanel are going to help me with the food, James is in charge of drinks, and Ally and Andrew and Iain are sorting out the fireworks.
 This will be a challenge as the weather is wet and windy!
 All we need now are the guests!

-Friday 2 November 2018
+Friday, 2 November 2018

 A bird in Ally’s hand

 It isn’t unusual for me to come downstairs in the morning to find a large amount of feathers drifting around in the hall.
-These are sometimes, but not always, found near the sad little dead body of a bird; often a sparrow, and on occasion a robin (perhaps the cats’ idea of a festive gift for us).
+These are sometimes, but not always, found near the sad little dead body of a bird; often a sparrow, and on occasion a robin (perhaps the cats’ idea of a festive gift for us.)
 Sometimes there is no bird to be seen, presumably because the cats have taken it back outside.
 So today when I found a goodly pile of feathers at the foot of the stairs, I hoovered them up and thought no more of it.

 I waved ineffectively at the bird but it showed no inclination to come down, so I waited until James came home and asked him to deal with it.
 He certainly noised the bird up by flicking a tea towel at it but it just flew around the room crashing into the glass of the door.
 So we texted our secret weapon - Alasdair.
-When he arrived home from work he brought through the step ladder and there was a lot of flapping (by the bird) but in the end it took both James and Ally to capture the unfortunate avian and wrap it securely in a tea towel (which has since been washed).
-We pride ourselves on our hygiene!
+When he arrived home from work he brought through the step ladder and there was a lot of flapping (by the bird) but in the end it took both James and Ally to capture the unfortunate avian and wrap it securely in a tea towel (which has since been washed - we pride ourselves on our hygiene!)
 When Ally set the birdie free outside, it flew off energetically into the darkness, hopefully that means that it still has enough feathers to get by.

 Later when I took the washing off the pulley I found that our fowl friend had left a little present on my trousers - bird poo!

-Thursday 1 November 2018
+Thursday, 1 November 2018

 I have just had the most dreadful evening.
 I had one of my occasional terrible gut aches, probably brought on by eating six satsumas while making the dinner.
 I love the tasty, sharp satsumas that you get at this time of year, but six turned out to be too many especially since I then wolfed down a hearty dinner of home made beef stew.
 It didn’t take long for the consequences to arrive.
 After dinner Ally had started showing us his photos of his holiday in Jordan, and they were really good, but I started getting excruciating stomach pains that radiated right through to my back.
 I had to excuse myself and paced the house like a wounded lion, as the pain got worse and worse.
 I couldn’t sit down because that seemed to make it even sorer, although walking about didn’t do much good either.
 From time to time my stomach rumbled promisingly but nothing transpired.